jefelewis/fbi-crime-data-rest-api-to-graphql/README.md

 Note: Victim Data **requires one selection for each of the three categories**:

 **Category #1 (Geographic Level):**
-*  United States (No argument required since there's only one country)
+*  United States (Note: No GraphQL argument required since there's only one country)
-*  Region
+*  Region (Northeast, West, South, Midwest)
-*  State
+*  State Abbreviation (Note: Some states don't provide data)

 **Category #2 (Offense):**
 *  Aggravated-Assualt